A complete invariant for closed surfaces in the three-sphere: Introduction

-Each $\Sigma_i$ is the intersection of exactly two solid parts of $\SSS$, so if we think of $F_j$ as a node and $\Sigma_i=F_j\cap F_k$ as an edge between the nodes representing $F_j$ and $F_k$, then we get a based tree $\Lambda_\SSS$ with the base node representing $F_0$.
-Intuitively, the based tree $\Lambda_\SSS$ indicates ``how far'' each solid part $F_j$ is from $\infty$, or more precisely, how many components of $\surface$ sit in between $F_j$ and $\infty$.
-Regarding $\Lambda_\SSS$ as an unordered based $1$-dimensional simplicial complex, we can consider its subdivision $\sd\Lambda_\SSS$, which comes with a natural partial order on its vertices, and hence can be considered as a based category, a category with a selected base object.
+Each $\Sigma_i$ is the intersection of exactly two solid parts of $\SSS$, so, thinking of $F_j$ as a node and $\Sigma_i=F_j\cap F_k$ as an edge between the nodes representing $F_j$ and $F_k$, we obtain a based tree $\Lambda_\SSS$ with the base node representing $F_0$ (see \eqref{intro:diag:diag_of_mfds} for $\Lambda_\SSS$ of Figure \ref{fig:pair}).
+Intuitively, the based tree $\Lambda_\SSS$ measures ``how far'' from $\infty$ each solid part $F_j$ is, that is, how many components of $\surface$ in between $F_j$ and $\infty$.
+Regarding $\Lambda_\SSS$ as an unordered based $1$-dimensional simplicial complex, we can consider its subdivision $\sd\Lambda_\SSS$, which comes with a natural partial order on its vertices, and hence can be viewed as a based category, a category with a selected base object (e.g. \eqref{intro:diag:diag_of_mfds}).